defenxor/dsiem/docs/directive_and_alarm.md

   - stage 1: match a single event that has similar `PluginID` and `PluginSID` combination as specified by each row of the TSV file.
   - stage 2: has similar condition with stage 1, with an added requirement for the events to also match stage 1 source and destination IP addresses.
 This stage is set to match up to 10 events within 3,600 seconds (1 hour).
   - stage 3: has similar condition with stage 2, but is setup to match up to 10,000 events within 6 hour.
-- The directive priority value (1) and the correlation rules reliability value (for each consecutive stages: 1, 5, 10) are set so that the directive will trigger a low risk alarm when stage 2 receives its first event.
-This is true if the events source or destination IP address include an asset whose value are at least 2 (the default asset value), as that will cause the first matched event for the 2nd stage to produce a risk value of 1.2.
+- The directive priority value (1) and the correlation rules reliability value (for each consecutive stages: 1, 5, 10) are set so that the directive will trigger a low risk alarm when stage 2 receives its last matching event.
+This is true if the events source or destination IP address include an asset whose value are at least 2 (the default asset value), as that will cause the last event for the 2nd stage to produce a risk value of 1.2.